albertllousas/monads-explained/readme.md

 Remember what we said about functional programming at the very beginning? **In FP is all about make programs by composing functions**.

-So, this is what monads do, compose functions, chain functions, combine them to create other functions.
+So, this is what monads do, compose functions, chain functions, combine them to create workflows.

 > Show it to me